 In the lab I specialize in the use of immunohistochemistry and electron microscopy to understand how the cochlea and brain work together.
 With my strong family history of hearing disorders, I hope to understand more about hearing and how disorders can affect the auditory system.
 I am also currently pursing a Masters of Public Health.

 I am a senior at Johns Hopkins University.
 In the lab, I study cochlear histology.
 My goal is to attend medical school, but I will begin Teach for America in August.

 I am a rising third-year student at the University of Florida, studying Biology and Psychology.
 As a deaf individual with two cochlear implants, I am very excited to get involved in research with hearing disorders so I can better understand cochlear pathogenesis.
 In the lab, I focus on mice cochlear histology to examine the effects of early noise exposure and conductive hearing loss on the auditory nerve.

-I am a junior at Baltimore Polytechnic Institute and an incoming freshmen at JHU.
+I am a senior at Baltimore Polytechnic Institute and an incoming freshmen at JHU.
 I am interested in the link between hearing loss and Alzheimer's disease.